-When you notified that your website had been hacked and you see the message that said “the site ahead contains malware”, your first reaction may be frustration especially if you are not sure exactly what has happened or what to do.
+When you’re notified that your website has been hacked and you see the message that said “the site ahead contains malware,” your first reaction may be frustration especially if you are not sure exactly what has happened or what to do.
 For most people, this is an overwhelming event.
 The thought may be racing through your mind.
-Is my personal identity compromised?
+Is my identity compromised?
 Is my website ruined?
 How much money will I lose in sales?
 These are just a few worries.
 But the primary concern should be, Who will I trust to fix my website?

 When your website has been hacked, there are multiple reasons the hacker gained access to your site.
 The hacker may want to direct visitors to pages that generate affiliate revenue for him.
 Or he may want to steal and sell your personal information for profit.
 Millions of dollars are made by hackers every day.
 It is a serious problem for website owners, but there is an easy remedy to get your site cleaned and back online.

 Your primary focus should be to get your business back online malware free to recoup lost income.
 Some popular companies that will clean your website, but unfortunately, will suggest their service for a monthly fee.
 Often the hosting company will attempt to persuade you to hire one of their partner companies for an expensive monthly fee.
 Please do not be deceived.

 There is one Website Malware Removal company that guarantees to remove the malware from your website, or your money will be refunded with no questions asked.
 For a one-time fee of $99.99, they remove the malware, harden your website, and remove the Google blacklist.
 You do not have to commit to monthly or yearly fees.
 Your site will be online within 24-48 hours malware free.